ianshum/ianshum.github.io/_posts/2023-06-13-Valiant-Force-2.markdown

 ---

 Being a junior software engineer in the team, I was assigned to some light task at the early stage.
-For instance, I was mainly tasked to work on some user interface updates in the Unity Edtior, while also getting used to the existing code structure of the project and coding practices of the team.
+For instance, I was mainly tasked to work on some user interface updates in the Unity Editor, while also getting used to the existing code structure of the project and coding practices of the team.
 As I gained more knowledge on the workflow, I started to work on different game features, including new game features and quality of life (QOL) updates.
 Listed below are some of the features I worked on.

 ### Frame System